laurentmackay/CPM_RD_matlab/README.md

 Currently, we have developped a simple text-based [model specification paradigm](#model-specification) for reaction-diffusion systems that is flxeible to be extended to consider other types of systems (e.g., reaction-diffusion-convection).

 *N.B.
-All code is written from MATLAB 2018+ (i.e., array braodcasting is used), but you may be able to run it on older versions with some elbow grease.*
+All code is written from MATLAB 2018+ (i.e., array braodcasting is used), but one may be able to run it on older versions with some elbow grease.*

 ## Model Specification